 When CDC awarded Abt a contract to study COVID-19 in May 2020, vaccines were not on the radar screen.
-Abt’s research focused on rates of symptomatic and asymptomatic infections, impact of illness, and other characteristics of the disease among healthcare personnel and first responders.
+Abt’s work on the Research on the Epidemiology of SARS-CoV-2 in Essential Response Personnel (RECOVER) study focused on rates of symptomatic and asymptomatic infections, impact of illness, and other characteristics of the disease among healthcare personnel and first responders.

 But when scientists produced vaccines with unprecedented speed, Abt pivoted and led a rapid, behind-the-scenes effort to gear up a massive and unanticipated data collection platform to determine the effectiveness of COVID-19 vaccines.